-- Include only full-time, first-time students in this cohort. - Determine full-time using Fall 2010 attendance status (e.g. if a student was full-time in Fall 2010, report them in the full-time cohort regardless of Fall 2011 status). - If there are no students to report in the cohort, enter zero.
+- Include only full-time, first-time bachelor's students in this cohort. - Determine the full-time cohort using Fall 2010 status (e.g. if a student was full-time in Fall 2010, report them in the full-time cohort regardless of their Fall 2011 status). - If there are no students to report in the cohort, enter zero.
 Do not leave the field blank. - Report in the exclusions box (line E2) the number of students from the cohort who left the institution for any of the following reasons: died or were totally and permanently disabled; to serve in the armed forces (including those called to active duty); to serve with a foreign aid service of the Federal Government (e.g. Peace Corps); or to serve on official church missions.

-service of the rederal dovernment (e.g. re ace corps), or to serve o il official church fillssions.
-Prelo c coh FULL-TIME, FIRST-TIME COHORT RETENTION: E1 &nbspFull-time, first-time Fall 2010 cohort 0 E2 Exclusions from the Fall 2010 cohort E3 Adjusted Fall 2010 cohort (line E1 - line E2) E4 Students from Fall 2010 cohort who are still enrolle Fall 2010 cohort who completed their program as of Fall E5 &nbspFull-time, first-time Fall 2010 cohort retention (E3) ate (line E4 / line % % You may use the space below to provide context for These context notes will be posted on the College Natistudents and parents. •
+service of the Federal Government (e.g. Peace Corps); or to serve on official church missi ons.
+Prior year data FUL L-TIME, FIRST-TIME BACHELOR'S COHORT RETENTION: E1 Full-time, first-time Fall 2010 bachelor's cohort E2 Exclusions from the Fall 2010 cohort E3 Adjusted Fall 2010 cohort (line E1- line E2) E4 Students from Fall 2010 cohort still enrolled as of Fall 2011 E5 E3) Full-time, first-time Fall 2010 bachelor's cohort retention rate (line E4 / line % % Φ. You may use the space below to provide context for the data you've reported a bove.
+The se context notes will be posted on the College Navigator website, and should b e written to be under stood by stuc dents and parents.

-Part E - First-Time Student Cohort Retention Rates (Part-time)
+Part E - First-time Bachelor's Cohort Retention Rates (Part-time)

-Retention Rates Part-time, First-time Cohort from Fall 2010
+Retention Rates Part-time, First-time Bachelor's Cohort from Fall 2010